About the book:

 bride was depressed and committed suicide.
 But the headlines printed in bold letters and

-announced over television and radio prior to the six o’clock news to entice people reported:
+announced over television and radio prior to the six o’clock news to entice people reported: The bride

 of Saudi business tycoon, Husam bin Zaffar, died on their wedding night.